What's the best first guess in wordle?¶

 Now we need to wrap this function twice to compute it for all guesses x all correct words:

-finds, for a given correct word, the amount of words that are allowed for each possible word to guessglobal_entropy
+1. entropy_reduction finds, for a given correct word, the amount of words that are allowed for each possible word to guess

 def entropy_reduction(correct:str, words:list[str]=game, return_words=False, pbar=False, reverse=False) -> pd.DataFrame: